open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-view.label | The label for a certain view, two view labels in one room cannot be duplicated view.audio.format | The default audio format of the view selected from 'mediaOut.audio' configuration view.audio.vad | The 'activeInput' event will be emitted if this option is true, note that if a client publish more than one audio stream, this may not work well view.video.format | The default video format of the view selected from 'mediaOut.video' configuration view.video.parameters.resolution | The default video resolution of the view view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one, see Table 3-3 for more details
+view.label | The label for a certain view, two view labels in one room cannot be duplicated view.audio.format | The default audio format of the view selected from 'mediaOut.audio' configuration view.audio.vad | The 'activeInput' event will be emitted if this option is true, note that if a client publish more than one audio stream, this may not work well view.video.format | The default video format of the view selected from 'mediaOut.format.video' configuration view.video.parameters.resolution | The default video resolution of the view view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one, see Table 3-3 for more details